 8 For independent assessments please record type and weighting of each separate piece of assessment individually.
-10 credit modules should be designed to allow assessment through a single independent summative assessment.
-Deviations will require approval by the School Director of Education

 9 For multi-part assessments please record the overall weighting of module which should be 100%.
-Multipart assessments should only be included in courses where there is a clear and ragogical reason and where each element forms part of a continuous learning and assessment experience for students.

 10 Failure to submit an element of a multi-part assessment will not require remedial action if the absence of the marks for the assignment still results in a pass for the assessment (whether 40 or 50% as appropriate).
 If, however, the absence of marks fails to meet the minimum mark for the module then all elements of the assessment must be re-taken.